Policies & Procedures

 Statement of Educational Intent

 Body Basics with Bella offers educational information only.
-Bella Brocato is a certified puberty and adolescence educator, not a licensed therapist.
-Any recommendations and suggestions offered come purely from educational and experiential perspectives and are not to take the place of the recommendations from qualified mental health professionals or medical practictioners.
+Bella Brocato is a certified puberty and adolescence educator and public health professional, not a licensed therapist.
+Any recommendations and suggestions offered come purely from educational and experiential perspectives and are not to take the place of the recommendations from qualified mental health professionals or medical practitioners.

 Safe and Affirming Space